markusos/markusos.github.io/_posts/2014-12-06-1000-tweets-per-week.markdown

 {% endhighlight %}

 Now we only need to push the messages on to the queue and Beanstalked will take care of the rest.

-We use Laravel's built in Queue component to post the job to beanstalkd.
-Since I want the tweets spread out I use the *Queue::later()* function, which allows us to add a date and time for when the job should be processed.
+We use Laravel's built in Queue component to post the job to Beanstalkd.
+Since I want the tweets spread out I use the [Queue::later()](http://laravel.com/docs/4.2/queues#basic-usage) function, which allows us to add a date and time for when the job should be processed.

 {% highlight php %}
 $date = Carbon::now()->addMinutes($tweet->delay);